-Cancellation Of Removal Attorney New York
+New York Cancellation of Removal Attorney

 A big part of the process of convincing the judge is providing as much evidence as possible to show that you meet the basic requirements and also “deserve” the benefits of cancellation.
-But if there is something about your case that you think makes you ineligible or might make the judge decide not to exercise his or her freedom in your favor, you should definitely see a lawyer.
-(It's a good idea to see a lawyer in any case, for help preparing a complete application and set of documents.)

-Meeting the Ten Years’ U.S. Residence Requirement
+Meeting The Ten Years’ U.S. Residence Requirement

 To qualify for non-LPR cancellation, you must be able to show that you have been continuously physically present for the ten years immediately before the date that you apply for cancellation.
 (There’s an exception if you have completed two years of active service in the U.S. armed forces, in which case those two years alone are enough to meet the time requirements for non-LPR cancellation.)